-Women often turn to hydroquinone to lighten skin and correct dark spots, but the skin-bleaching chemical is a controversial ingredient that can cause irreversible skin damage [source].
+Women often turn to hydroquinone to lighten skin and correct dark spots, but the skin-bleaching chemical is a controversial ingredient that may cause irreversible skin damage [source].
 Vitamin C helps to rebuild the collagen, which forms the structure of your skin [source].
 So instead of toxic chemicals, look to vitamin C-rich alternatives like lemon juice, neroli oil and orange oil to even out your skin tone instead.

 The natural acids in lemon juice remove dead skin, promote skin elasticity and encourage new skin cell growth.
 Neroli oil is derived from orange tree blossoms, and the vitamin C rich oil improves the elasticity of aging skin and boosts overall luminosity.
 From the same tree comes orange oil, which contains the same vitamins and nutrients the delicious fruit does.